 Look out for what’s known as a penalty APR.

-You might be aware of your card’s late fee, but what many don’t realize is that your interest rate could also skyrocket if you miss a payment.
+You might be aware of your card’s late fee, but you may not realize that your interest rate could also skyrocket if you miss a payment.
 For example, the Citi® Double Cash Card charges a variable penalty APR of 29.99%.

 It’s a good idea to pay off your new purchases in full every month (and by the due date).